How to Scale Quality: The Delivery System That Works Without You

 Structure:

-• Process documentation summary (the key steps, not every detail)
+Summarize the process documentation (the key steps, not every detail).

-• Self-assessment guide (how to score your own work)
+Provide a self‑assessment guide explaining how to score your own work.

-• Common questions and answers (FAQ based on real issues)
+Add common questions and answers (FAQ based on real issues).

-• Feedback protocol (how you’ll communicate about quality)
+Describe the feedback protocol (how you’ll communicate about quality).

-How to use it: Fill this in after Days 8–10.
-New team members read this before they touch any client work.
-Update it every time you discover a new gap or common mistake.
+How to use it: fill this in after Days 8–10 so new team members read it before they touch any client work, and update it every time you discover a new gap or common mistake.

 Quality Metrics Dashboard